 Every dressing works its own kind of transformation on the foods it adorns, but our sincerest awe may be reserved for Catalan salsa vinagreta.
-This perfect rendition, from Claudia Roden’s masterpiece cookbook The Food of Spain (HarperCollins, 2011), is a deceptively simple mixture of olive oil, white wine vinegar, chopped parsley, and crushed tomato.
+This perfect rendition, based on one from Claudia Roden’s masterpiece cookbook The Food of Spain, is a deceptively simple mixture of olive oil, lemon juice, chopped parsley, and crushed tomato.
 Somehow it telegraphs coolness and warmth, acidity and richness all at the same time.
-When poured over steamed asparagus, it transforms the green and subtle vegetable into a sumptuous and well-turned-out dish—exactly what a great dressing should do.
+When poured over blanched asparagus, it transforms the green and subtle vegetable into a sumptuous and well-turned-out dish—exactly what a great dressing should do.

-INSTRUCTIONS1.
-Bring a large pot of salted water to a boil.
-Add asparagus; cook until tender, about 4 minutes.
+- Bring a large pot of salted water to a boil.
+Add the asparagus and cook until tender, about 4 minutes.
 Drain; transfer to a serving platter.